wsular/lcv-hcho-macl-daq/readme.md

 captures cloud height and coverage.
 Usage and data handling for the ceilometer are not covered here.

-> The PTR-MS and NOy analyer are listed for completeness; neither instrument
+> The PTR-MS and NOy analyzer are listed for completeness; neither instrument
 > is addressed here.

   [wxt510]: http://www.campbellsci.com/wxt510